-General Education AH Student Goals: Courses fulfilling the GE AH will provide a minimum of five units and should align with some (not necessarily all) of the following four general goals:
+General Education AH Student Goals: Courses fulfilling the GE AH will provide a minimum of five units and should align with each of the following four general goals:

 - 1. Students will gain knowledge in the Arts and Humanities. - 2.
 Students will engage in complex analysis and reasoning. - 3.
 Students will demonstrate media and information literacy. - 4.
 Students will communicate effectively.